kizhaku/springboot-deploy-flavours/README.md

 # springboot-deploy-flavours

-## Standalone setup - VM
-## Kubernetes setup

 ## About the app

 - A further enhancement to the Spring Boot app running with different flavours of deployment.
-Ideally can be used as a template.
+Can be used as a template.
-- No database connection.
-Stores data in a static map.
-Gets reset with restart.
 - Uses Prometheus and Loki for health metrics, alerts, and logs collection.
 - Uses Grafana for metrics and logs visualization.
-- Future iteration will be to containerize the app and tools, then shift the application and tools into a Kubernetes setup.
-  Update:
-  - This is working in AWS EKS.
-  - Next step: Automate the deployment.

-## Requirements

-- Collect app health metrics and display in Prometheus.
-- Collect logs using Promtail + Loki.
-Visualize in Grafana.
-- This setup is for a standalone environment.
-- Alerts will be good to have.

-## Setup

-### Application changes
+- For Kubernetes deployment refer: (/infra/kubernetes/DEPLOYMENT.md)

 #### Dependencies